The Easy Way to Color Code Your Gantt Chart: Color Presets & Tips

 Some color patterns have been proven to resonate with the brain to deliver certain messages.

-The field of color psychology unpacks the real-world benefits of understanding color’s impact on the psyche.
+The field of color theory unpacks the real-world benefits of understanding color’s impact on the psyche.
 For example, the human brain associates certain colors with instruction and status.

 When it comes to project management, data tells your story.
 Whether you’re communicating resource allocation or updating stakeholders, color can make this data go even further.